-• The potential for effects on the landscape values including Cannie Ridge, visual amenity and character of region from the project.
+The potential for effects on the landscape values, visual amenity and character of region from the project.

 - Characterise the visual character and associated landscape values of the project site and surrounding area. - Identify viewsheds in which the project site features, including from nearby residences (where permitted), public lookouts, roads and key vantage points in the vicinity.